juparave/git/index.md

 The above will cause Git to ask for your password once every 15 minutes (by default).
 See git [help credentials](https://git-scm.com/docs/gitcredentials) for details.

+Also run

+    $ git config --global user.email "you@example.com"
+    $ git config --global user.name "Your Name"

+to set your account's default identity.
+Omit --global to set the identity only in this repository.

 ## Git branch graphs

     $ git config --global alias.adog "log --all --decorate --oneline --graph"